Philosophy

 This course provides a general introduction to contemporary hermeneutics, with a special focus on the problem of the relation between subject and text.

-Attributes: PGCC, PGME, PSNM.
+Attributes: PGCC, PGME, PSCP, PSNM.

 PHIL 7009.
 Plotinus.
 (3 Credits)